 '''

 public void printBalance() // Not recommended

 {

-System.out.println("The balance is now $" + balance);
+System.out.println("The balance is now $" + balance); }

-}

 '''

-Bad idea: message is in English, and relies on System.out

-It is best to decouple input/output from the actual work of your classes
+Bad idea: message is in English, and relies on System.out It is best to decouple input/output from the actual work of your classes

-You should minimize side effects that go Fbeyond modification Jof thetsimplicit parameter 21
+You should minimize side effects that go beyond modification of the implicit parameter

-- 1. If a refers to a bank account, then the call a.deposit(100) modifies the bank account object.
-Is that a side effect? - 2.
-Consider the DataSet class of Chapter 7.
-Suppose we add a method
+If a refers to a bank account, then the call a.deposit (100) modifies the bank account object.
+Is that a side effect?